influxdata/telegraf/plugins/inputs/smart/README.md

 For NVMe disk type, plugin can use command line utility `nvme-cli`.
 It has a feature to easy access a vendor specific attributes.
-This plugin supports nmve-cli version 1.5 and above (<https://github.com/linux-nvme/nvme-cli>).
+This plugin supports nvme-cli version 1.5 and above (<https://github.com/linux-nvme/nvme-cli>).
 In case of `nvme-cli` absence NVMe vendor specific metrics will not be obtained.

 Vendor specific SMART metrics for NVMe disks may be reported from the following